loudnumbers/ppm_norns/README.md

 when the tone reaches C4, we will have likely reached 1.5c of warming, the threshold for severe climate impacts on people, wildlife and ecosystems.

+suggestions:

+- tune your oscillators to the health of the planet
-you can also plug in crow to get a cv output in the 0-10v range on all four channels.
+- plug in crow to get a cv output in the 0-10v range on all four channels
+- use it as a way to start conversations about climate with music friends